 - QMSS GR5015 Data Analysis for the Social Sciences (or Focus equivalent)

 - QMSS GR5022 Research Seminar II

 - QMSS GR5999 Master's Thesis

-- Complete payment for the equivalence of two full Residence Units.
+- Complete payment for two full Residence Units.

 - Apply to graduate by the deadline for the appropriate semester.

 Students must complete five required core courses and four or five electives in order to graduate.
 Two of these elective courses must be in statistics or research methods.
 Please see our Courses page for required core courses and elective options

 QMSS Students typically take between 4 and 6 elective courses.
 Any 4000-level or above course offered by QMSS, Computer Science, IEOR, Economics, Statistics, Psychology, Political Science, Sociology, History, Mathematics, or SIPA will satisfy one of these requirements.
 4000-level courses outside these departments MAY satisfy an elective requirement but require approval by the Director of QMSS.
 Send a copy of the syllabus to <firstname.lastname@example.org> for approval to count a course towards your degree progress.